 If we feel the volunteering opportunity is not right for you, we'll let you know.
 Where volunteering involves contact with children or young people, you'll need to be checked with the Disclosure and Barring Service (or national equivalent).

-Christian Aid welcomes volunteers from all sections of the community.
-We do our best to treat everyone equally.
+Christian Aid welcomes volunteers from across the UK and we do our best to treat everyone equally.

 Other ways to get involved